 Figure 10.
-Influence of yaw misalignment on yaw moment.
+Influence of azimuthal misalignment on azimuthal torque.

 The interactions also cause a reduction in total power, which increases with increasing skew angle as shown in Fig. 11.
 Both figures show the results obtained with the DMPPT algorithm and with the numerically optimal solution.
 While the general characteristics are the same, there are some differences.
 Mainly, the optimal solution is able to leverage the interactions to increase the total power by a maximum of about 2 % of the rated power, compared to the DMPPT algorithm that tries to maximize the power for each rotor independently.
-The leveraging of the interactions also has the effect of reducing the yaw moment drastically for intermediate misalignments, as the optimal solution is to reduce the power on the upwind rotors so that the wind has more kinetic energy available for the downwind rotors.
-This results in a more even thrust distribution, which drastically affects the yaw moment because the thrusts are weighted by the horizontal distances to the center of the wind turbine.
+The leveraging of the interactions also has the effect of reducing the azimuthal torque.